 Focus on Skin Cancer: An Overview

-The start of summer in Australia is an important time for nurses to turn their focus to the skin.
-Australia has one of the highest skin cancer rates worldwide; with current predictions forecasting at least two out of three Australians will be diagnosed with skin cancer by the age of 70.
+Australia has one of the highest skin cancer rates worldwide, with current predictions forecasting at least two out of three Australians will be diagnosed with skin cancer by the age of 70 (CC 2020).
 Luckily, skin cancer is visible, mostly preventable and curable when detected and treated early.

-Though the rates of skin cancer diagnoses are forecast to increase, the stable figures for individuals under the age of 45 currently reflect Australia’s long-standing public education on UV (ultra violet) avoidance and protection.
+Though the rates of skin cancer diagnoses are forecast to increase, the stable figures for individuals under the age of 45 currently reflect Australia’s long-standing public education on UV (ultraviolet) avoidance and protection (CC 2020).

 Effective nurse participation in skin cancer recognition, prevention and management, as well as patient support and guidance along recognised referral pathways, requires a basic knowledge and understanding of melanoma and non-melanoma skin cancer.

 The three main types of skin cancer originate from epidermal cell genetic mutation: